hirefire/hirefire-resource-ruby/README.md

-# [HireFire](http://hirefire.io/) - Dyno management for Heroku
+## [HireFire](http://hirefire.io/) - Autoscaling for your Heroku dynos

-HireFire is a hosted service that manages / autoscales your [Heroku](http://heroku.com/) dynos.

-It supports the following stacks:

-* Celadon Cedar
-* Badious Bamboo
-* Argent Aspen
+Load-based scaling, schedule-based scaling, dyno crash recovery, for [Heroku](http://heroku.com/) web- and worker dynos.

+---

 It supports practically any worker library.
 We provide out-of-the-box support for: